Arekushi/nier-replicant-pt-br-translation/README.en.md

 <br>

 # About the project...
-PT-BR translation project for the fantastic Nier Replicant Remaster/Remake (whichever you prefer), developed in just under a week, with support from ChatGPT for translation.
+Translation project for PT-BR of the fabulous Nier Replicant ver.1.22474487139, using ChatGPT as support for translation.
 The project aims to include more people in this gaming masterpiece.
 As an RPG with various dialogues, not having Brazilian Portuguese as an option tends to push many people away.

 The translation was based on English texts, with the support of some Spanish texts to assemble Portuguese text.
 Once again, an approach using ChatGPT was employed to translate most texts.
 What was done was **`review`** to ensure that what ChatGPT returned was accurate (and guess what, most texts were indeed accurate).